-As the new APAGS chair, I have outlined my four main goals for the year (see "Working on your behalf").
+As the new APAGS chair, I have outlined my four main goals for the year.
 One is to educate graduate students about how to internationalize their careers in psychology.

 Many scholars have called for psychologists and psychologists-in-training to engage in international psychology research, practice, education and consultation (Stevens & Gielen, 2007).
 These scholars have described how economic, political, social and technological forces have resulted in the globalization of psychology.
 Similarly, the U.S. Senate has recognized the strong influence of globalization on the United States and the value of college students studying abroad.
 In fact, the Senate declared 2006 the "Year of Study Abroad."